 Considerations for current community college and four-year school enrollees

-Whether you start at community college or a four-year college, in addition to the above, you will want to consider the following factors while looking for a new home:
+Whether you start at a community college or a four-year college, in addition to the above, you will want to consider the following factors while looking for a new home:

 - What aspects of your current school make you unhappy?
 The answer to this question will help you identify the schools you probably do NOT want to transfer to.
 After all, why go through the strenuous process of transferring, only to end up in an environment similar to the one you disliked in the first place?